 He has had specific roles for encouraging the use of all forms of art in the churches he serves, including contemporary drama, dance and music, as well as the visual arts, particularly with young people.
 He is delighted that his oldest daughter, a music theatre graduate, is now working in a Christian mission band, LED, in schools and churches throughout Devon and Cornwall.

-Our new editor
+Our magazine editor

 Originally from Sheffield, Jude has lived in many parts of England, most recently Cumbria, and now in Castle Donington.
 Although interested in many forms of artistic expression, writing is her first love.
 In 2016 she graduated from Sheffield Hallam University with a BA in English and an MA in creative writing.
 She has published a couple of short stories, and is currently working on two crime novels.